neudesic/engineering-playbook/docs/security/ZT.md

 2. Azure Policy
 - Use Azure Policy to require encryption at rest, specific SKU types, or to block public IP assignments.
 - Integrate Azure Policy with DevOps for gating deployments that violate policy.

+Example: This [Azure Policy](./ZT/SecureConfig.json) audits any App Service (Web App) configuration that does not enable HTTPS-only.

 ## 4. Continuous Monitoring & Threat Detection